jboynyc/textnets/docs/tutorial.rst

 --------------

-You are now ready to see the first results. `Textnet` comes with a utility method, `plot`, which allows you to quickly visualize the bipartite graph.
+You are now ready to see the first results. `Textnet` comes with a utility method, `plot <Textnet.plot>`, which allows you to quickly visualize the bipartite graph.

 Projecting
 ----------